-Fixed-value points and miles don’t get near as much attention as their transferable counterparts, but they form an essential part of any solid points and miles strategy.
-They:
+Fixed-value points and miles don’t get nearly as much attention as their transferable counterparts, but they form an essential part of any solid points and miles strategy.

-- Are immune to the devaluations so common to frequent flyer programs
+- They are immune to the devaluations so common to frequent flyer programs

 - Are simple programs that don’t require any specialized knowledge of award charts or partners

-- Allow you to earn frequent flyer miles, elite qualification miles and elite qualification dollars when you redeem
+- You still receive hotel elite status benefits and earn frequent flyer miles, elite qualification miles/nights, and elite qualification dollars when you redeem fixed-value points and miles for flights and hotels

 Which Cards Offer Fixed-Value Points?

-Alongside the some well known fixed-value cards most familiar to U.S. travelers, a few new fixed-value cards have entered the market over the past 12 months.
+Alongside the well known fixed-value cards most familiar to U.S. travelers, a few new cards earning fixed-value points have entered the market in recent times.

-- Capital One Venture Miles – Capital One® Venture® Rewards Credit Card – Earn 40,000 bonus miles after you spend $3,000 in the first 3 months
+- Capital One Venture Miles – Capital One Venture Rewards Credit Card – Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel

-- Bank of America Rewards – Bank of America® Premium Rewards® Credit Card – 50,000 bonus points – a $500 value – after you make at least $3,000 in purchases in the first 90 days of account opening
+- Bank of America Rewards – Bank of America® Premium Rewards® Credit Card – Earn 50,000 online bonus points (a $500 value) after you make at least $3,000 in purchases in the first 90 days of account opening

-We rate the Arrival Plus our favorite in the fixed-value points category as it offers the best mix of points and travel protection, sports a decent signup bonus, and waives the annual fee for the first year.
+We rate the Capital One Venture our favorite in the fixed-value points category as it offers the best mix of points earning and travel protection, plus it sports a high-value signup bonus.

 Fixed-value points retain their value and are less susceptible to rewards program devaluations.
 When Delta pulls one of its regular, unannounced devaluations, the value of your SkyMiles goes down as it now requires more of them to get where you're going.

-In the current market of cheap transatlantic airfares, the Arrival Plus comes into its own as a fixed-value rewards card.
-It allows you to purchase heavily discounted tickets or mistake fares, and redeem the cost back as a statement credit, while still retaining the auto rental and trip delay insurance benefits you get with traditional travel rewards cards.
+In the current market of cheap airfares and hotel prices, the Capital One Venture comes into its own as a fixed-value rewards card.
+It allows you to purchase heavily discounted rooms, tickets, or even mistake fares, and redeem the cost back as a statement credit.

 Easy to Redeem and Offer the Ultimate Flexibility

-Fixed-value points don’t require any specialized knowledge of rewards programs, transfer partners, or award charts, you simply make the purchase on your card and apply the points as a statement credit against any travel charge.
+Fixed-value points don’t require any specialized knowledge of rewards programs, transfer partners, or award charts.
+You simply make the purchase on your card and apply the points as a statement credit against the travel charge.

 If your travel dates aren’t flexible or you’re trying to travel around Christmas or Thanksgiving, you’ll find it much easier just to purchase a ticket with your card and redeem the points back as a statement credit.